JasonLeviGoodison/CodingChallengeApp/README.md

-Instructions
+## Instructions

-1. Build your app
+### Build your app

 You have 1 week to complete the challenge.

 Implementation and design will be evaluated.

-2. Submit your challenge
+### Submit your challenge

 Follow these instructions to submit your challenge.

-Fork the Challenge Repository
+- Fork this Repository
-Setup your Development Environment
+- Setup your Development Environment
-Write your Code
+- Write your Code
-Commit your Changes
+- Create a PR off of your forked repo
+- Send me the PR so I can review it :)

-3. Impress us with your skills
+### Impress us with your skills
-   Challenge
+Challenge:

 Jack owns so many cats that he can't keep track of all of them.
 He needs some way to keep track of all of his cats - almost like a Pokédex for cats.

-Requirements
+### Requirements
 Your app should be able to complete the following tasks:

-Add a new Cat (Name, Breed, Description, or anything else you think would be important) Remove Cats
+- Add a new Cat (Name, Breed, Description, or anything else you think would be important)
+- Remove Cats
-Edit Cats
+- Edit Cats
-List all of his Cats
+- List all of his Cats
-Persist data using Redux
+- Persist data using React Contexts or Redux

-Grading
+### Grading
 The grading of the app will be based off of three criteria:

-30% - UI and UX
+- 30% - UI and UX
-40% - Overall Design and Structure
+- 40% - Overall Design and Structure
-30% - Data Management and Store
+- 30% - Data Management and Store

 ---

-Set up your development environment:
+## Set up your development environment:

 If you have any issues following this README, try this resource: https://docs.expo.dev/get-started/create-a-project/